srz-zumix/iutest/readme.txt

     Copyright (c) 2011-2012, Takazumi-Shirayanagi,
     All rights reserved.

-    The new(modified) BSD License is applied to this software, see LICENSE
+    The new(3-clause) BSD License is applied to this software, see LICENSE